 Employment: OWASA does not discriminate on the basis of disability in its hiring or employment practices and complies with all regulations promulgated by the U.S. Equal Employment Opportunity Commission under title I of the ADA.

-Effective Communication: OWASA will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Orange County’s programs, services, and activities, including qualified sign language interpreters, documents in Braille, and other ways of making information and communications accessible to people who have speech, hearing, or vision impairments.
+Effective Communication: OWASA will generally, upon request, provide appropriate aids and services leading to effective communication for qualified persons with disabilities so they can participate equally in Orange County’s programs, services, and activities.

-Anyone who requires an auxiliary aid or service for effective communication, or a modification of policies or procedures to participate in a program, service, or activity of Orange County, should contact Stephanie Glasgow, Director of Human Resources and Safety at OWASA, at (919) 968-4421.
+Anyone who requires an auxiliary aid or service for effective communication, to participate in an OWASA program, service, or activity should contact Stephanie Glasgow, Non-Discrimination Coordinator and Director of Human Resources and Safety.
 Such requests should generally be made no later than 48 hours before the scheduled event.
-OWASA will not charge individuals with a disability or any group of individuals with disabilities to cover the cost of providing auxiliary aids/services required by application of this Guide, or reasonable modifications of this Guide.
+OWASA will not charge for the cost of providing such auxiliary aids/services.

-The ADA does not require and this Guide shall not be construed to require OWASA to take any action that would fundamentally alter the nature of its programs or services, or impose any undue financial or administrative burden.
+The ADA does not require OWASA to take any action that would fundamentally alter the nature of its programs or services, or impose any undue financial or administrative burden.